kendricksin/learn_to_qwen/README.md

-# My AI Vibe Coding Workflow
+# AI Coding Workflow (Qwen)
-*A beginner-friendly guide to coding with AI assistance*
+*A beginner-friendly guide, with minimal setup to start coding with AI assistance*

 > **What is "vibe coding"?**
 > It’s a relaxed, iterative way of building software with the help of AI.
 Instead of writing everything yourself, you *collaborate* with an AI like Qwen Code to brainstorm, draft, debug, and refine your code—while you stay in control!